 - Want to know if democratic erosion follows similar trajectories in Africa and Western Europe?
 Track trends in DEED using simple data visualizations and descriptive statistics.

-- Do you want to know which risk factors are most likely to lead to actual democratic erosion?
-You can implement predictive analyses by evaluating cause and effect over time.
+- Want to know which risk factors are most likely to predict democratic erosion?
+Test for correlations between DEED precursors and symptoms across countries and over time.

-Gottlieb, Jessica, Rob A. Blair, Aries Arugay, Cameron Ballard-Rosa, Hannah Baron, Guy Grossman, Shelby Grossman, Jennifer McCoy, Amanda Robinson, Steven Rosenzweig, Cathy Lisa Schneider, and Megan Turnbull.
-2018.
-“Democratic Erosion Event Dataset v.2.”
-Democratic Erosion Project: A Cross-University Collaboration.
+Gottlieb, Jessica, Robert Blair, Hannah Baron, Aries Arugay, Cameron Ballard-Rosa, Don Davidson, Laura Gamboa, Guy Grossman, Shelby Grossman, Christina Kulich-Vamvakas, Nancy Lapp, Jennifer McCoy, Amanda Robinson, Steven Rosenzweig, Eric Royer, Cathy Lisa Schneider, Susan Stokes, and Megan Turnbull.
+2019.
+“Democratic Erosion Event Dataset v3.”
+Democratic Erosion: A Cross-University Collaboration.